damskw/damskw/README.md

 ### Hi there 👋

+💬 My name is Damian Skwierawski and I'm currently a Codecool student.

+🔭 In my repository you can find some project that I've been working on.

 <!--
 **damskw/damskw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.